AvramRobert/nemesis/README.md

 It is, as such, somewhat of a nemesis to most other JSON libraries.

+For a slightly more detailed introduction and rationale, please take a look [here](docs/intro.md).

 ## Disclaimer
 **STILL IN ACTIVE DEVELOPMENT**
 For a list of the things that currently may or may not work, take a look at the [current feature set](./docs/featureset.md).